-Throughout its history, efforts were made to present a very accomplished but lesser known emerging artist among the recitals of the established stars.
-This policy of what respected Saint Paul music critic John Harvey called “venturesome conservatism” led to the debuts in Saint Paul of Louise Homer in 1902, Vladimir Horowitz in 1928, Isaac Stern in 1943, Leontyne Price in 1961, Dietrich Fischer-Dieskau in 1955, Mstislav Rostropovich in 1963, and Cecilia Bartoli in 1996.
+Throughout Schubert Club’s history, the group made it a priority to present very accomplished but lesser known emerging artists among the recitals of the established stars.
+This led to the debuts in Saint Paul of Louise Homer in 1902, Vladimir Horowitz in 1928, Isaac Stern in 1943, Leontyne Price in 1961, Dietrich Fischer-Dieskau in 1955, Mstislav Rostropovich in 1963, and Cecilia Bartoli in 1996.

-Nearly 130 years later, The Schubert Club has secured a prominent place in the history of musical organizations.
+Now, almost 140 years later, Schubert Club has secured a prominent place in the history of musical organizations.
 It is one of the oldest arts organizations in the country, predated by among a very few, the New York Philharmonic and the Boston Symphony Orchestra.
-The Schubert Club has brought virtually all of the world’s great recitalists to the Saint Paul stage—Jascha Heifetz, Myra Hess, Artur Rubinstein, Elisabeth Schwarzkopf, and Bryn Terfel, to name only a few.
+As part of its International Artist Series, the Schubert Club has brought virtually all of the world’s great recitalists to the Saint Paul stage—Jascha Heifetz, Myra Hess, Artur Rubinstein, Elisabeth Schwarzkopf, and Bryn Terfel, to name only a few.
 Vladimir Horowitz, Robert Casadesus, Isaac Stern, Yo-Yo Ma and Beverly Sills have each appeared under its sponsorship four times or more.
-Highlights from the twenty-first century include such stellar artists as Renée Fleming, Joshua Bell, Alfred Brendel, Lang Lang, and Anne-Sophie Mutter.
+More recent highlights include such stellar artists as Renée Fleming, Joshua Bell, Alfred Brendel, Lang Lang, and Anne-Sophie Mutter.

-In July 2010, Minnesota chamber music organization Music in the Park Series merged with The Schubert Club.
-Founded in 1978 by Julie Himmelstrup who continues to serve as artistic director, the Series is now part of The Schubert Club, presenting the finest chamber music ensembles from Minnesota and around the world.
+In July 2010, the chamber music-focused Music in the Park Series merged with Schubert Club.
+Founded in 1979 by Julie Himmelstrup, the Music in the Park Series presents some of the finest chamber music ensembles and musicians from Minnesota and around the world.
 The marriage of these two organizations continues the tradition of excellent music in intimate concert settings.

-The strength of The Schubert Club is due in no small part to the continuing devotion of music lovers, audience members, friends and foundations.
-This venerable organization remains strong and competitive, a source of renewal and pride for the Twin Cities classical music community.
-As we move deeper into the twenty-first century, The Schubert Club reaffirms its mission to promote the art of music—particularly recital music, through performance, education and museum programs—and to maintain a high standard of excellence.
+The strength of Schubert Club is due in no small part to the continuing devotion of music lovers, audience members, friends and foundations.
+The organization remains relevant and vibrant, a source of renewal and pride for the Twin Cities classical music community.